prakashsharma19/entry/README.md

   </div>

   <script>
-    // Function to search for author details using OpenAlex API and arXiv API via PHP function searchAuthor() {
+    // Function to search for author details using OpenAlex API and arXiv API function searchAuthor() {
       const query = document.getElementById('searchQuery').value;
       if (!query) {